samstarling/samstarling.co.uk/content/posts/2018/07/freelancing-in-berlin.md

 ### Accountants
 {: .f3}

-A good accountant is a good investment.
+A good accountant is a big help.
 Find one that can do your monthly accounting as well as your tax return.
 Mine also handled my registration.
 I've struggled to find someone who'll work electronically.
 If you're looking for someone tech-savvy, then Debitoor maintain a list of [accountants who work with them](https://debitoor.de/steuerberaterliste).
 I can't vouch for any of them.

 If you can get a recommendation from a friend: brilliant.
 If not, go and meet a couple and see which one you get on with the best.
 (Sorry that this section isn't more helpful.)